US election: Indian Americans on their way up – DW – 09/19/2024

 "There are millions here who have roots in India.
 Some of them proudly sit in this chamber and there is one right behind me, who has made history," he said, pointing at Harris, seated above him on the dais to his right.

-"I am told that the Samosa Caucus is now the flavor of the House," Modi joked, referring to the handful of Indian-American lawmakers who had adopted the savory Indian pastry as part of their caucus nickname.
+"I am told that the Samosa Caucus is now the flavor of the House," Modi joked, referring to the handful of Indian American lawmakers who had adopted the savory Indian pastry as part of their caucus nickname.
+Harris' mother was born in India, and her father in Jamaica.

-Between Modi's most recent visit and the upcoming trip this weekend, Harris has continued to make history by becoming the first Indian-American to run for the highest office in the country.
+Between Modi's most recent visit and his upcoming trip this weekend, Harris has continued to make history by becoming the first Indian American to run for the highest office in the country.

 In November, US voters will decide between her and former President Donald Trump.